 Proposal Development for Graduate Students

-- Expert Advice and writing proposals and budget tips are available for Social Sciences, Art and Humanities and Fellowship proposals.
+- Expert Advice and writing proposals and budget tips (listed below) are available for Social Sciences, Art and Humanities and Fellowship proposals.

 - Sample Funding Proposals for Graduate Students, by Graduate Students provided by the Graduate School.

 - CLA Research Services team is available for assistance as time permits.
 Request assistance and resources by completing the Intent to Submit form.

 - Give yourself plenty of time.
 Writing a winning proposal takes several weeks, even months.

 - Be familiar with general grant terms: REPAs, IRBs, RCE & More Acronyms

 - Carefully evaluate the funding agency and the specific guidelines for the grant for which you are applying.
 Choose a funder whose mission statement fits your type of research.
 Then tailor your proposal to fit the review criteria of the funding agency.

 - Use simple, non-discipline specific language.
 Avoid jargon.
 Review committees are comprised of scholars from a variety of disciplines.
 Your proposal needs to be accessible to a general, educated audience.

 - Collaborate: Share your proposal with other graduate students.
 Give it to your adviser to review.
 And collaborate with grad students outside of your department (see the Collaborate section of this site).
 Because review committees draw from a wide variety of academic disciplines, you will only benefit from working with other students and professors from outside your own department.